azurecitadel/azurecitadel.github.io/workshops/terraform/lab6.md

 * Add in the tags argument and variable
 * Rerun `terraform plan` and then `terraform apply` to apply that change
+* Now delete the import.tf file
+* Rerun `terraform plan` and then `terraform apply` to remove the delete resource group

 > Note that in the future it is planned that Terraform will be able to automatically generate resource stanzas.